 It’s wonderful that cycling is an increasingly popular method of travel due to its low cost, zero emissions and recent British success in cycling sports.
 I hope that my children become keen cyclists.
 And Olympic winners, too!

 However, our roads are still not safe places for cyclists.
 Fatalities and serious injuries are increasing year on year, rising in line with the increase in cyclists.
 In 2011, over 3,000 cyclists were seriously injured and over 100 cyclists were killed.
 Absolutely scandalous.

-At Truth Legal, my firm, we have seen a surge in cyclists who have been knocked over by cars.
+At Truth Legal, my law firm, we have seen a surge in cyclists who have been knocked over by cars.
 We have won – using No Win, No Fee agreements – every cycling claim.
 As a firm we prefer to be representing David rather than Goliath – and no situation is more akin to David V Goliath than the battle between cyclist and car.
 But unlike the biblical story, David – the cyclist – always loses.

 What we cyclists need is for drivers to be more aware of us.
-And negligent drivers, who injure us, must to be sued to prevent the same accident happening again to another cyclist.
+And negligent drivers, who injure us, must be sued to prevent the same accident happening again to another cyclist.

-are a number of things you should do if you are involved in an accident with a vehicle:
+Here are a number of things you should do if you are involved in an accident with a vehicle:

 - Take photos (using your phone) and/or video of the accident scene.

 - Inform the police as soon as possible – they may investigate the accident and see if a criminal offence has been committed.

 - Take insurance, registration and contact details from the driver of the negligent vehicle.